Table of Contents[Hide][Show]

 - Stevia still makes things taste sweet – good

-Considering the evidence and the pros and cons of stevia, overall I think it is a good natural plant source sweetener to use.
+Considering the evidence and the pros and cons of stevia, overall it is one of the best natural plant source sweeteners to use.

-I personally prefer using stevia over all other sweeteners and use a liquid stevia extract because I find it’s more convenient and mixable – and less processed too.
-I use it in all our low carb recipes.
+Here at DMP we prefer using stevia over all other sweeteners and often use a liquid stevia extract because we find it’s more convenient and mixable – and less processed too.

 One Word of Caution